-In summary, the intermediate analysis shows Urolon[TM] as a safe and effective treatment option for females with mild to moderate SUI who have attempted or failed pelvic floor muscle training.
+In summary, the intermediate analysis shows UrolonTM as a safe and effective treatment option for females with mild to moderate SUI who have attempted or failed pelvic floor muscle training.
 Results show improvements in both SUI severity and QoL with only 6 subjects that reported treatment-related AE's which supports a high safety profile.
-Anecdotal reports from all clinical study sites confirms the performance of Urolon[TM] as superior in comparison to current urethral bulking agents on the market.
-The bioresorption profile of Urolon[TM] is an attractive characteristic and feedback from urologists, gynecologists and urogynecologists alike, suggest this is a highly sought-after feature.
-As the study is ongoing additional data will be provided at 24-month follow-up to further support the safety and efficacy profile of Urolon[TM].
+Anecdotal reports from all clinical study sites confirms the performance of UrolonTM as superior in comparison to current urethral bulking agents.
+The bioresorption profile of UrolonTM is an attractive characteristic and feedback from urologists, gynecologists and urogynecologists alike, suggest this is a highly sought-after feature.